casa-vega/issue-ops/README.md

 Issue operations are comprised on GitHub composite actions.
 For every composite action an `actions.yml` exists.
 The composite action has a set of inputs it expects and executes the request.
 The request is typically executed using `gh` cli tool but doesn't have to be.

-As you can see below the org webhook actions remains fairly small:
+As you can see below the org webhook action remains fairly small:

 ```yaml
 runs: